davidddw/packer-builder-cloud/src/github.com/klauspost/pgzip/README.md

 ```import "compress/gzip"```
 with
 ```import gzip "github.com/klauspost/pgzip"```.

+# Changes

+* Dec 8, 2015: Decoder now supports the io.WriterTo interface, giving a speedup and less GC pressure.
+* Oct 9, 2015: Reduced allocations by ~35 by using sync.Pool. ~15% overall speedup.

+Changes in [github.com/klauspost/compress](https://github.com/klauspost/compress#changelog) are also carried over, so see that for more changes.

 ## Compression
 The simplest way to use this is to simply do the same as you would when using [compress/gzip](http://golang.org/pkg/compress/gzip).